knuesel/callisto/README.md

 ### Main functions

--  `config`: accepts all the parameters of the other main functions, and returns a dict with all main and alias functions preconfigured accordingly.
+-  `config`: accepts almost all the parameters of the other main functions, and returns a dict with all main and alias functions preconfigured accordingly.
 Also returns a `template` function for the whole document, to be used together with `render(template: "plain")`.

 -  `cells([spec], nb: none, count: "index", name-path: auto, cell-type: "all", keep: "all")`